xieyuheng/inner/note/computer-science/type-theory/do-it-yourself-type-theory.md

 to convey that structure to you.

 The rules defining individual type constructors can be divided into five sets.
-1. A formation rule.
+- A formation rule.
-2. The introduction rules.
+- The introduction rules.
-3. An elimination rule.
+- An elimination rule.
-4. The computation rules.
+- The computation rules.
-5. The congruence rules.
+- The congruence rules.

 The main contribution that we make here is to describe a scheme for inferring the elimination rule and computation rules for a newly introduced type constructor.
 In other words, we show that it suffices to provide the type formation rule and the introduction rules for a new type constructor;
 together these provide sufficient information from which the remaining details can be deduced.

-We have divided the discussion into three parts:
+We have divided the discussion into three parts
-- free types
-  "free" of additional equalities
+- Free types -- "free" of additional equalities.
-- congruence types
+- Congruence types.
-  - quotient type
+  - Quotient type.
-- types with information loss
-  in which some information about proof objects is not recorded in the process of constructing the type or its elements.
+- Types with information loss, in which some information about proof objects is not recorded in the process of constructing the type or its elements.
-  - equality type
+  - Equality type.
-  - subtype
+  - Subtype.

 - [Xie]
   The classification of types is all about equational theory.